taoshidev/proprietary-trading-network/docs/miner.md

 python neurons/miner.py --netuid 116 --subtensor.network test --wallet.name <wallet> --wallet.hotkey <miner2> --logging.debug --axon.port 8095
 ```

+# Miner Dashboard

+Each miner also fetches and displays its own positions and stats through a dashboard which can be set up [here](https://github.com/taoshidev/miner-dashboard).

+The miner starts a local server on port `41511` by default, which can be specified using the `--dashboard_port` flag.

 # Issues?

 If you are running into issues, please run with `--logging.debug` and `--logging.trace` set so you can better analyze why your miner isn't running.